DimiKog/proof-of-escape/README.md

 - Submit their answers on-chain 🔗
 - Earn **ESCAPE tokens** as proof of completion 🎁

-You do **not** need to deploy any smart contracts yourself — the game is pre-deployed on a custon QBFT Education Network based on **Hyperledger Besu**, and ready to use!
+You do **not** need to deploy any smart contracts yourself — the game is pre-deployed on a custom QBFT Education Network based on **Hyperledger Besu**, and ready to use!

 ---